dino-r/DyeSVG/README.md

 Usage
 --------------
-If you forgot how to use dyesvg, simply type it into the command line without any arguments.
-It takes at least two arguments, as follows
+If you forgot how to use dyesvg, simply type it into the command line without any arguments to show the help.
+Dyesvg takes at least two arguments as follows

       $ dyesvg CSSFile SVGFile [SVGFile ...]